saleor/saleor.io-learn/product/fetching-products.md

 ## Display the Home Page

-In Next.js the routing is generated from the file system.
-All the pages are located in `pages` and `pages/index.tsx` is the page that will be displed for the `/` path.
+In Next.js, the routing is generated based on the file system.
+Each file in the `pages` directory is available as a route, and `pages/index.tsx` is the file associated with the `/` path.
 Right now, it's just a 4-element grid with links to Next.js resources.
-Let's replace it with the `ProductCollection` component:
+So, let's replace it with the `ProductCollection` component:

 ```tsx
 // pages/index.tsx